-The flow of charge in a Bipolar transistor is due to diffusion of charge carriers between two regions belong to different charge concentrations.
+The flow of charge in a Bipolar transistor is due to the diffusion of charge carriers between the two regions belong to different charge concentrations.
 Regions of BJT are known as the base, collector, and emitter.

 The emitter region is highly doped when compared to other layers.
 Both collector and base layers have the same charge carrier concentrations.
 Among these junctions, the base-emitter junction is forward biased, and base-collector junction is reverse biased.
 Forward biased means p-doped has it contains more potential than the n-doped side.

 Voltage, Charge Control and Current

 The base-emitter current is controlled by collector-emitter current.
 This conclusion is drawn by the current-voltage relation of the base-emitter junction.
 Collector current has a base region where minority carriers are concentrated.

 Configuration of Bipolar Junction Transistors